What is your approach to mouthpiece refacing?

 What reeds do you recommend?

-We recommend Alexander Classique and Vandoren V12 for classical playing and for players who play on higher baffle mouthpieces.
-We recommend Alexander Superial, Alexander D.C., or Alexander NY and the entire line of Vandoren reeds for most other players.
-For more advanced players, both Alexander and Rigotti Gold are excellent reeds, but Rigotti reedsare generally less consistent (huge variations in heel thickness), and sometimes their reeds (cane poles) seem to be not adequately aged or they are using the top of the cane pole.
-But if you get a well-aged and properly cut box of well cut Alexander, they are simply some of the finest reeds made.
+We recommend Vandoren Blue Box, V12, and V21 for classical playing and for players who play on higher baffle mouthpieces.
+We recommend the entire line of Vandoren reeds for most other players.
+For more advanced players, Rigotti Gold are excellent reeds, but Rigotti reeds are generally less consistent (huge variations in heel thickness), and sometimes their reeds (cane poles) seem to be not adequately aged or they are using the top of the cane pole.
+But if you get a well-aged and properly cut box of well cut Rigotti, they are simply some of the finest reeds made.

 How do you store your reeds?